wp-plugins/itro-popup/readme.txt

 With "Age restricted site"  option, the popup block the navigation until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol-selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
 Advanced user can also add their own HTML code.

+MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
+[DONATE NOW](http://www.itro.eu/index.php/donate/)

 == Installation ==